-Once the four week notice period has expired Wishaw and District Housing Association can then apply to the court for a hearing date when it can ask for a Decree for Eviction.
+Once the four week notice period has expired Wishaw and District Housing can then apply to the court for a hearing date when it can ask for a Decree for Eviction.
 You will receive notification from the court of the date and time when your case is to be heard.
 You are strongly advised to contact your Housing Officer and/or get independent advice.